 I'm not really a social butterfly and prefer to just hang out at the house and avoid the crowd.

-My son and I go to kickboxing, MMA, boxing, and Muay Thai classes.
+My son and I go to Brazilian Jiu Jujitsu classes together.
 At first I thought I would just go because there was no sense in sitting around and just watching him....but, I love it!!!
-I can't wait until I am ready for competitions myself.
+I had been fighting (MMA) and participating in BJJ tournaments, but due to injury (and age in the case of MMA), I currently am not.

 Tattoos....I love them!
 I have a large wrap around "gardeny" type teal rose on my left calf/ankle and a steampunk "gardeny" type on my right shoulder blade/upper back area.
-I also have started a half sleeve with steampunk elephants on my right arm.
+I have a half sleeve with steampunk elephants on my right arm.
+I also have started an underwater scene on my left arm, steampunk of course.
 All are original art by my tattoo artist; he is super awesome and a great artist.
 If you are in the Charleston, SC area and want to get an awesome tattoo, let me know and I'll give you his name. :)

 I started my journey into the world of crafts with sane quilting.
 For several years, I collected hundreds of yards of fabric, kits, magazines, and books.
 I even put together some of my own kits.
 Many UFO's patiently remain in my sewing room for their turn under the sewing machine.
 It has been a while since I have finished a quilt.......I'm going to have to remedy that! :)